Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Algorithm

 \ouralg requires two inputs (1) $\Rmax$, the maximum amount of resource that can be allocated to a single configuration, and (2) $\eta$, an input that controls the proportion of configurations discarded in each round of \succhalv.
 The two inputs dictate how many different brackets are considered; specifically, $s_{\max}+1$ different values for $n$ are considered with $s_{\max}=\lfloor\log_\eta(\Rmax)\rfloor$. \ouralg begins with the most aggressive bracket $s=s_{\max}$, which sets $n$ to maximize exploration, subject to the constraint that at least one configuration is allocated $\Rmax$ resources.
 Each subsequent bracket reduces $n$ by a factor of approximately $\eta$ until the final bracket, $s=0$, in which every configuration is allocated $\Rmax$ resources (this bracket simply performs classical random search).
 Hence, \ouralg performs a geometric search in the average budget per configuration and removes the need to select $n$ for a fixed budget at the cost of approximately $s_{\max}+1$ times more work than running \succhalv for a single value of $n$.
 By doing so, \ouralg is able to exploit situations in which adaptive allocation works well, while protecting itself in situations where more conservative allocations are required.

-\ouralg requires the following methods to be defined for any given learning problem: \begin{itemize} \item \texttt{get\_hyperparameter\_configuration($n$)} - a function that returns a set of $n$ i.i.d. samples from some distribution defined over the hyperparameter configuration space.
-In this work, we assume uniformly sampling of hyperparameters from a predefined space (i.e. hypercube with min and max bounds for each hyperparameter), which immediately yields consistency guarantees.
-However, the more aligned the distribution is with quality hyperparameters (i.e. a useful prior), the better \ouralg will perform (see Section~\ref{sec:extensions} for further discussion). \item \texttt{run\_then\_return\_val\_loss($t$, $r$)} - a function that takes a hyperparameter configuration ($t$) and resource allocation ($r$) as input and returns the validation loss after training the configuration for the allocated resources. \item \texttt{top\_k(configs, losses, $k$)} - a function that takes a set of configurations as well as their associated losses and returns the top $k$ performing configurations. \end{itemize}
+\ouralg requires the following methods to be defined for any given learning problem: \begin{itemize} \item \texttt{get\_hyperparameter\_configuration($n$)} -- a function that returns a set of $n$ i.i.d. samples from some distribution defined over the hyperparameter configuration space.
+In this work, we assume uniformly sampling of hyperparameters from a predefined space (i.e., hypercube with min and max bounds for each hyperparameter), which immediately yields consistency guarantees.
+However, the more aligned the distribution is towards high quality hyperparameters (i.e., a useful prior), the better \ouralg will perform (see Section~\ref{sec:extensions} for further discussion). \item \texttt{run\_then\_return\_val\_loss($t$, $r$)} -- a function that takes a hyperparameter configuration $t$ and resource allocation $r$ as input and returns the validation loss after training the configuration for the allocated resources. \item \texttt{top\_k(configs, losses, $k$)} -- a function that takes a set of configurations as well as their associated losses and returns the top $k$ performing configurations. \end{itemize}

-\subsection{Example application with iterations as a resource: LeNet}
+\subsection{Example Application with Iterations as a Resource: LeNet}

 We next present a concrete example to provide further intuition about \ouralg.
-We work with the MNIST dataset and optimize hyperparameters for the LeNet convolutional neural network trained using mini-batch SGD.\footnote{Code and description of algorithm used is available at \url{http://deeplearning.net/tutorial/lenet.html}.} Our search space includes learning rate, batch size, and number of kernels for the two layers of the network as hyperparameters (details are shown in Table~\ref{tab:lenet} in Appendix~\ref{add_results}).
+We work with the MNIST data set and optimize hyperparameters for the LeNet convolutional neural network trained using mini-batch stochastic gradient descent (SGD).\footnote{Code and description of algorithm used is available at \url{http://deeplearning.net/tutorial/lenet.html}.} Our search space includes learning rate, batch size, and number of kernels for the two layers of the network as hyperparameters (details are shown in Table~\ref{tab:lenet} in Appendix~\ref{add_results}).

-We further define the number of iterations as the resource to allocate, with one unit of resource corresponding to one epoch or a full pass over the dataset.
+We define the resource allocated to each configuration to be number of iterations of SGD, with one unit of resource corresponding to one epoch, i.e., a full pass over the data set.
 We set $\Rmax$ to 81 and use the default value of $\eta=3$, resulting in $s_{\max}=4$ and thus 5 brackets of \succhalv with different tradeoffs between $n$ and $B/n$.
 The resources allocated within each bracket are displayed in Table~\ref{table:brackets}.